Deterministic Generation of Multipartite Entanglement via Causal Activation in the Quantum Internet: Results

 \subsection{Bell states generation}

 Let us now consider two local unitary operators $V^{(2)} = U_0 \otimes U_1$ and $\tilde{V}^{(2)} = \tilde{U}_0 \otimes \tilde{U}_1$ and a 2-qubit input system in the separable state $\ket{\varphi_0} \otimes \ket{\varphi_1}$.\\ Being the input in a product state and given the assumption of local unitaries, the resulting outcome, for any causal order between the local unitaries such as $V^{(2)}\tilde{V}^{(2)}$ or $\tilde{V}^{(2)}V^{(2)}$, will be a product state as well.
-Furthermore, no entanglement can be distilled from such a state in the asymptotic limit with two-way LOCC assistance \cite{Horodecki_2009}.\\ Conversely, if we process the separable input through an even superposition of causal orders between the two unitaries -- as shown in Fig.~\ref{Fig:02-a} -- by measuring the control in the coherent basis, the following output emerges:
+Furthermore, no entanglement can be distilled from such a state in the asymptotic limit with two-way local operations and classical communication (LOCC) assistance \cite{Horodecki_2009}.\\ Conversely, if we process the separable input through an even superposition of causal orders between the two unitaries -- similarly to the scheme shown in Fig.~\ref{Fig:01-a} -- by measuring the control in the coherent basis, the following output emerges:

-From \eqref{Eq:04} we note that, once the control qubit is measured, the output is a coherent superposition of two contributes, where in each contribute the unitaries process the separable input according to one of the two alternative -- i.e., either $V^{(2)} \tilde{V}^{(2)}$ or $\tilde{V}^{(2)} V^{(2)}$ -- causal orders.
-This is schematized in Figure~\ref{Fig:02-b}.\\ Now, the main question arises: is there any entanglement within the quantum state $\ket{\psi^{(2)}_{\pm}}$ emerging out of the controlled superposition of causal orders?
+From \eqref{Eq:04} we note that, once the control qubit is measured, the output is a coherent superposition of two contributions, where in each contribution the unitaries process the separable input according to one of the two alternative -- i.e., either $V^{(2)} \tilde{V}^{(2)}$ or $\tilde{V}^{(2)} V^{(2)}$ -- causal orders.
+This can be schematized in a similar way to Figure~\ref{Fig:01-b} with bipartite separable initial state and bipartite local unitaries.\\ Now, the main question arises: is there any entanglement within the quantum state $\ket{\psi^{(2)}_{\pm}}$ emerging out of the controlled superposition of causal orders?
 The answer to this question is definitely yes.
 Indeed, the output state is maximally entangled if and only if the following condition on the local unitaries $\{U_i\,, \tilde{U}_i\}_{i=0,1}$ holds (see Theorem~\ref{Theo:01} in \textit{Methods}):